-Along with being available to assist you with questions about local government and regional issues, the Franklin Regional Council of Governments also provides multiple resources, such as county road maps, surveys, directories, and training opportunities for municipal officials.
-We are always looking for suggestions regarding the types of trainings and workshops our municipal officials would like to attend.
+Along with being available to assist you with questions about local government and regional issues, the Franklin Regional Council of Governments also provides multiple resources, such as county road maps, surveys, directories, FRCOG assessment notices, and myriad training opportunities for municipal officials.
+Here are some highlights of our municipal resources:

 Local Official Capacity Building Workshop Series